danomatika/ofxPd/README.md

 Rename the project in Xcode (do not rename the .xcodeproj file in Finder!): Xcode Menu->Project->Rename

-### For Codeblocks (Win & Linux):

-Rename the \*.cbp and \*.workspace files to the same name as the project folder.
-Open the workspace, readd the renamed project file, and remove the old project.

 Adding ofxPd to an Existing Project
 -----------------------------------